oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 # dd if=/dev/zero of=/dev/xvde  bs=8k count=100000
 ```

 Repeat for each shared block device.
-In the example above, `/dev/xvde` is a shared Xen virtual block device.
+In the preceding example, `/dev/xvde` is a shared Xen virtual block device.

 Now create the Oracle RAC container using the image.
-For the details of environment variables, please refer to section 5.
+For the details of environment variables, refer to section 5.
 You can use the following example to create a container:

 ```
 # docker create -t -i \